sjkummer/janus-gateway-js/README.md

     Returns a plugin from the session or `undefined` if no plugin is found.
     * `pluginId` {string}

+ *  `session.getPluginList()`

+    Returns an array of attached plugins.
+Empty if there are no plugins.

  *  `session.addPlugin(plugin)`

     Adds a plugin to the session.